Mirza Džomba: Badel 1862 Zagreb

-At the start of the 1999-00 season Zdravko Zovko became head coach.
+At the start of the 1999–00 season Zdravko Zovko became head coach.
 Zagreb provided a solid domestic campaign as usual holding only two loses in the league.
 They provided a strong cup run as well defeating a strong Metković Jambo in the quarter-final and Brodokumer Split in the semi-final.
 In the final Džomba faced his old club RK Zamet called Zamet Autotrans then and scored five goals for his side in a 33:28 win for Zagreb.

 The Champions League campaign started out well with RK Zagreb going undefeated in the group stage reaching the semi-finals.
 In the semi-finals Zagreb played against THW Kiel losing the first away match 32:21 and winning the home match 30:25, altogether losing 45:43 on aggregate.

-The 2000-01 season started off with Zagreb in deep financial troubles.
+The 2000–01 season started off with Zagreb in deep financial troubles.
 Many players had left the club due to not getting more than eight months' worth of their salaries.
 Lino Červar was appointed as the new head coach in the summer of 2000.
 Džomba was appointed the team captain.
 Zagreb's Champions League campaign was their worst in years.
 The club reached the quarter-final where they were defeated in both matches by their old rival FC Barcelona, 40:55 on aggregate.
 Zagreb's Cup run did not go well either.
 After defeating Trogir Alpro ATT and RK Đakovo in the quarter-finals they lost in the semi-final to Metković Jambo, 25:26.
 For the first time since the first Croatian Cup in 1992 Zagreb would not participate in the final.

 League results saw them in first place during the regular part of the season with 20 wins 1 draw and 1 loss, Metković Jambo had the same results.
 During the championship play-offs they beat Zamet Crotek in both matches reaching the final where they played against Metković Jambo.
 During the final playoff match in the 59th minute the players of Metković Jambo left the field because the referee didn't side a foul on Goran Jerković, a player of Metković.
 The score was 22:21 for Zagreb the week after it was decided by Croatian Handball Federation that the match will be registered as 10:0 for Badel 1862 Zagreb.

 Fotex Veszprém

 In 14 June it was announced that Mirza Džomba would be joining Hungarian champions Fotex Veszprém.

-With Džomba's teammates from Badel 1862 Zagreb: Zlatko Saračević, Božidar Jović and head coach Zdravko Zovko in the club Džomba adjusted quickly to in his new club.

-Džomba quickly established himself in the club with wonderful goals in the Champions League.
+With Džomba's teammates from Badel 1862 Zagreb: Zlatko Saračević, Božidar Jović, and head coach Zdravko Zovko, in the club Džomba adjusted to in his new club.
+Džomba established himself in the club with goals in the Champions League.